nearform/initium/quick-start-aks.md

 ```

 ### Access ArgoCD and wait for the services to go green
-- if you installed ArgoCD using `initium-platform`, you should be able to create a port forwarding to the ArgoCD service
+- If you installed ArgoCD using `initium-platform`, you should be able to create a port forward to the ArgoCD service.
     ```bash
     kubectl port-forward -n argocd svc/argocd-server 8080:80
     ```